celo-org/celo-monorepo/packages/docs/command-line-interface/locked-gold.md

 ### Register

-Register an account for bonded deposit eligibility
+Register an account for locked Gold commitment eligibility

 ```
 USAGE